CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.3 Electrical wiring.md

 ### 2 2 Inadequate dimensioning of electrotechnical cabling

-When planning workplaces, server rooms or data centers, it is often the mistake to orientate these exclusively to current needs.
+When planning workstations, server rooms or data centers, it is often the mistake to align them exclusively with current needs.
 It is overlooked that the capacity of the power grid has to be expanded by new requirements such as the use of additional servers.
 However, an extension of the electrotechnical cabling is only possible to the extent permitted by the existing, laid cables or the space available for additional cables and distributions.

 ### 2 3 Insufficient documentation of the wiring